iamsohel/ngrok-nginx-multi-site-run/README.md

 # Run multi-site application with a single Ngrok address

-### Run FE application in 9000 or any port and change that port in nginx
+### Run FE application in 9000 or any port and change that port in nginx.conf file

-### Run BE appliation in 8002 or any port and change that port in nginx
+### Run BE appliation in 8002 or any port and change that port in nginx.conf file

 - run the ngrok by following command